-Today’s POP RESCUE from a fate uncertain is the 1997 album The Big Picture by Elton John, but was this album worth framing, or is it out of focus?
+Today’s POP RESCUE from a fate uncertain is the 1997′ The Big Picture – the 25th album by Elton John, but was this album worth framing, or is it out of focus?
 Read on…

 This 11 track album opens with the gentle beats, heart beat-esque bass drum and guitars of Long Way From Happiness.
 Elton’s vocals are soon into the first verse.
 This song is very airy, with a soft but steady build up that eventually adds in some bright tinkling pianos.
 Musically, at times it reminds me a little of Something To Remember by Madonna.